DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

   component_css: feature
   img_alignment: Right
   headline: Manage All Leads in One Place
-  text: Track all your phone calls, form submissions, and chats.
-Have a clear picture
+  text: Track all your phone calls, form submissions, and chats in a single place.
-    of your website leads in one place and receive alerts as they come in.
+    Have a clear picture of your website leads in one place and receive alerts as they come in.
   class: ''
   btn: []
   wistia-link: []